Welcome to The ABC Project website.

 When we are having fun it can be so easy to forget about keeping safe.
 You can be at risk at any time and not just during the holidays

-S T O P
+S T O P!

-Don't take the risk
+Don't take a risk

 -

-keep away from rivers or ponds because:
+Keep away from rivers or ponds because:

-Anti-Bullying Week
+Anti-Bullying

 There are some links to resources for you to look at dealing with the subject of bullying